-Gerald Aungst has nearly 25 years experience as a professional educator, specializing in digital technology, mathematics, and gifted education.
+Gerald Aungst has more than 25 years experience as a professional educator, specializing in digital technology, mathematics, and gifted education.
 In his various roles as a classroom teacher, gifted support specialist, administrator, curriculum designer, and professional developer, he has worked to create a rich and vibrant learning culture.
 Gerald is a founder of AllAboutExplorers.com and ConnectedTeachers.org.
 His book, 5 Principles of the Modern Mathematics Classroom, is available from Corwin.

 A longtime advocate of the power of technology to empower students and enhance learning, Mr. Aungst was the first in his school to embrace tools like blogging and wikis to allow students to collaborate across schools and to give parents a window into the classroom.
 Mr. Aungst is also deeply committed to equity in education, and strives to ensure that every child has the same opportunities to learn and excel regardless of their ability or background.